CSE-VOICE/ITE-VOICE/README.md

 - **LoRA (Low-Rank Adaptation) via PEFT**
   To efficiently fine-tune the large transformer model, we implemented LoRA, a Parameter-Efficient Fine-Tuning (PEFT) method.
 This technique focused on specific layers (`q`, `v`, `k`, `o`) of the transformer, reducing the number of trainable parameters without compromising performance.

 - **Speech and Emotion Analysis**
+  - **GOOGLE STT**: Used for translating voice input from user to situation text, which is then combined with nuanced details
-  - **IBM Watson API**: Used for analyzing nuanced details from voice inputs, such as emotional tone, urgency, and speech speed.
+  - **HUME AI API**: Used for analyzing nuanced details from voice inputs, such as emotional tone, urgency, and speech speed.
 These features enhanced the model’s ability to generate context-aware and emotionally aligned smart home routines.
   - **SKT NUGU**: Integrated for voice command recognition, enabling seamless interaction between users and the smart home system through spoken language.

 - **PyTorch for Model Training**